 Situation Via State Of Knowledge In The Field/Problem

 Reception History in literary studies and hermeneutics has increased in popularity and significance over the last recent years, for example a Centre for Reception History of the Bible has been introduced at Oxford University in 2002.
 Scholars have become more and more interested in how a certain text has been received, read, interpreted, adapted, and engaged with after its finalisation.
 This is especially applicable to the Bible.
 There has never been a more impactful book, being coined the “best-selling book of all time”, according to Guinness World Records ("Best-selling Book" 2022), having sold between five and seven billion copies by 2021.
 However, there are multiple and differing perspectives on how exactly the reception of a (Biblical) text is to be defined.
 The roles of author, text, and reader are approached differently by a variety of scholars and there is a discrepancy between the ascriptions of authority to either the text or the reader.
 This discrepancy I wish to address with a fresh perspective in my thesis.
-Thus, the focus of my thesis shall be the question of whether the power dynamics, the measure of authority, is on the side of the text or the reader in the process of receiving the textual content.
+Thus, the focus of my thesis shall be on the question of whether the power dynamics, the measure of authority, is on the side of the text or the reader in the process of receiving the textual content.

-Method
+Methodology

 In order to achieve this, I will first briefly illustrate a selection of the different perspectives in Reception History that seek to answer this question.
-Then I will focus on Hans-Georg Gadamer’s approach to this matter and briefly elaborate his impactful theory which I will employ to deal with the three respective literary works I have selected in order to answer this question.
+Then I will focus on Hans-Georg Gadamer’s approach to this matter and briefly elaborate his impactful theory which I will employ to deal with the three selected literary works I have selected in order to answer this question.